"Frozen shoulder" - myths, truths and treatments. Part 1

 What is a true ‘frozen shoulder’?

 Changes in frozen shoulder over time.
-It's best to think of the stages as pain predominant or stiffness predominant.
-Note that this pattern of progression comes from old studies.
-It doesn't reflect what happens to everyone.
+This pattern of progression comes from old studies.and doesn't reflect what happens to everyone.

 What is actually happening?

-There's a change in the regulation of connective tissue in the shoulder, resulting in a thickening and contraction of joint structures, inflammation and scaring.
+There's a change in the connective tissue in the shoulder, resulting in a thickening and contraction of joint structures, inflammation and scaring.
 It particularly affects the collagen (thick, strong connective tissue) in the coracohumeral ligament, making it thicker and tighter.
-Structures within the joint, such as rotator cuff tendons in the "rotator interval" can become compressed with movement, as there's less space under the affected ligaments, making pain and restriction even worse.
+Structures within the joint, such as rotator cuff tendons, can become compressed when you move your shoulder, making pain and restriction even worse.

 A thickened, shortened coracohumeral ligament is a distinctive feature of frozen shoulder